Bishwaprotapi/Age_Calculator/README.md

 ## 🚀 Installation

 ### Method 1: Using Executable (Windows)
-1. Download the latest release from the releases section
+1. Download the latest release from the releases section.
-2. Run the `AgeCalculator.exe` file
+2. Run the `AgeCalculator.exe` file.
-3. No additional installation required
+3. No additional installation required.

 ### Method 2: From Source
-1. Clone the repository
+1. Clone the repository: